 Accounting firms must send clients documents containing confidential financial information and social security numbers.

-Cyber insurance coverage
+Obtain cyber insurance coverage

 Cyber liability insurance is a level of business protection that many businesses, including accounting firms, have been adopting.
 This is for several reasons, including the fact that some accounting firms’ business clients require cyber insurance as a condition of doing business with them.

-Access the Office Network via a VPN
+Access the office network via a VPN

 The IRS states, “A secure Virtual Private Network (VPN) should be minimum standards for remote access to the firm’s office network.”